-Every week, I get enquiries relating to triangular / pyramid tea bags – yes they are so so convenient, and cheap.
+Every week, I get enquiries relating to tea bags (particularly triangular / pyramid) – yes they are so so convenient, and cheap.

 Pyramid teabags are a marked improvement to flat square or rectangular tea bags.
 They are made of Nylon or cornsilk, as far as I know, at this point of writing this article.